Kamehameha Schools: Admission

 Kamehameha Schools is a private organization to which students apply for admission.
 At the Kapālama campus, the process is highly selective.
 Acceptance rates range from approximately 6.7% to 14.7% depending on the grade for which a student applies.
-Acceptance rates at the Maui and Hawaii campuses are generally higher, ranging from approximately 9.2% to 24%, due to those islands' smaller populations and the lack of boarding students at those facilities.
+Acceptance rates at the Maui and Hawaiʻi campuses are generally higher, ranging from approximately 9.2% to 24%, due to those islands' smaller populations and the lack of boarding students at those facilities.
 The current enrollment is >6,900 students.

 In accordance with a century-old interpretation of the will of Bernice Pauahi Bishop, Kamehameha Schools gives preference to applicants of Native Hawaiian descent "to the extent permitted by law."
 Orphans and indigent applicants receive special consideration as adjured in Pauahi's will.
 Preference applicants must submit evidence verifying that at least one of their pre-1959 ancestors is Hawaiian.

 The schools' admissions policy has been a subject of controversy.
 Because far more applicants claim Hawaiian ancestry than the schools can admit, virtually all students have some Native Hawaiian ancestry.
 Non-Hawaiians have attended and graduated, but this is extremely rare.
 In 2002, Kamehameha admitted one non-Hawaiian student, Kalani Rosell, to its Maui campus, for the first time in 40 years.
 Rosell was admitted after all qualified Hawaiian applicants had been admitted.
 This decision sparked alumni protest.
 Kamehameha's admissions policy was the focus of two federal lawsuits, which contended that preferring Native Hawaiians is a race-based exclusion that violates U.S. civil rights law.
 Both lawsuits have since been settled and the admission policy stands today.

 Mohica-Cummings lawsuit

 In August 2003, Brayden Gay Mohica-Cummings was a seventh-grader admitted to Kapālama Heights after his mother, who is the hānai (adopted) daughter of a Hawaiian family, said he was Hawaiian.
 The school rescinded its admission offer when his mother was unable to document his ancestry.
 Because Kamehameha rescinded the offer only a week before the school year started, his family sued the school for admission.
-District Judge David Ezra issued a temporary restraining order requiring Kamehameha to admit Mohica-Cummings.
+Chief Judge David Alan Ezra issued a temporary restraining order requiring Kamehameha to admit Mohica-Cummings.
 The case was settled out-of-court in November 2003, when Kamehameha Schools agreed to let Mohica-Cummings attend, in exchange for dropping the lawsuit.